massoncheg/forgejo-docs/docs/admin/gitea-migration.md

 Check (and double-check) your configured paths.
 Refer to the [storage documentation](https://forgejo.org/docs/latest/admin/storage/), and double-check what the configured path is relative to.

-## action fails to run with "repository not found"
+## Action fails to run with "repository not found"

 If the "Set up job" section fails with "repository not found", it's probably trying to pull the action from the wrong place.